/

 The Role of Wound Care Centers and Clinics

-Wound care centers and clinics play a pivotal role in the healthcare system.
-They provide specialized care for patients with complex or chronic wounds that do not respond to conventional treatments.
+Wound care centers and clinics play a pivotal role in the healthcare system, providing specialized care for patients with complex or chronic wounds that do not respond to conventional treatments.

 Selecting a Wound Care Center: Criteria and Considerations